NinaNorby/NinaNorby/README.md

 My name is Nina and I'm studying at Nackademin to become a Frontend Developer :)

-* This is my and my study-friends first work with  only HTML and CSS https://github.com/Chen44A/Examinerande-projektarbete.git
+🌈This is me and my class mate first prodject together when working on just HTML and CSS https://github.com/Chen44A/Examinerande-projektarbete.git